NGRASS3/ticket-lifecycle/README.md

 <h2>Lifecycle Stages</h2>

-For this tutorial we will walk through the stages of a ticket from Intake to Resolution.

 <h3>Intake</h3>

 To begin we will see an end-user, Karen in this example, submits a ticket with the topic - Business Critical Outage.
 She summarizes the issue as the "Entire mobile online banking system is down".